aryat10/Meme_generator/README.md

 This project is built using modern web technologies that allow it to run smoothly and provide an excellent user experience:

-- **React.js**: A powerful JavaScript library for building user interfaces.
+- **React.js**: A powerful JavaScript library for user interfaces.
 It allows for a dynamic and responsive frontend.
 - **CSS**: Used to style the app and ensure it looks great.
 Flexbox and media queries are utilized for responsiveness.
 - **JavaScript**: Handles the interactivity, including the logic for generating memes and customizing text.
 - **HTML5**: For structuring the content and embedding images.